4Players/odin-unity-demo/README.md

 OdinSampleUserData userData = new OdinSampleUserData(refPlayerName.Value);
 OdinHandler.Instance.JoinRoom(refRoomName.Value, userData);
 ```

 We don't have to send user data when joining an ODIN room, but in this case we already have access to the player name from the value entered in the Lobby scene, so it makes sense to supply it while joining.

+`OdinSampleUserData` is a serializable C# class which implements the `IUserData` interface.
+This is a requirement for any userdata transmitted using ODIN.
+The interface member function `ToBytes()` simply provides an UTF8 encoding of a JSON representation of the class.
+The class contains app specific properties like the player's name, his capsule color and a unique user id.
+The unique user id is used to connect an ODIN media stream to a Photon View - specifically the unique user id is equal to the photon view id - and therefore required for the proximity chat.

 ### ODIN Global Voice Chat - Radio transmissions